 Treat your blog as your best friend, and it will be what you’ve dreamed about.
 The blog needs lots of work to be different from the others, and you can find thousands of bloggers who blog about food and they share their passions.

-But, a few of them succeed simply, because blogging is not easy as people think.
-It’s not hard at the same time, blogging is something that needs time, effort and passion.
-If you have them, you will succeed and I wish to see you one of the big food bloggers.
+But, a few of them succeed simply, because blogging is not as easy as people think.
+It’s not hard at the same time, blogging is something that needs time, effort, and passion, if you have them, you will succeed.

 Now you’ve learned how to start a food blog and make money, if you want to ask questions, add them to your comment and find answers.
 Of course, if you already started a food blog and want to help others with tips and tricks, you can contact me directly or leave your comment below.